ELELAB/N-glycan-TIF/README.md

 Computational Biology Laboratory, Danish Cancer Society Research Center, Strandboulevarden 49, 2100, Copenhagen, Denmark

-Repository associated to the publication:
+Repository associated with the publication:

 N-glycan signatures identified in tumor interstitial fluid and serum of breast cancer patients - association with tumor biology and clinical outcome
 Thilde Terkelsen, Vilde D Haakensen, Radka Saldova, Pavel Gromov, Merete Kjær Hansen, Henning Stöckmann, Ole Christian Lingjærde, Anne-Lise Børresen-Dale, Elena Papaleo, Åslaug Helland, Pauline M. Rudd, Irina Gromova, submitted

 This repository contains N-glycan abundance data from tumor/normal interstitial fluids and serum obtained from a cohort of patients with breast cancer.
-The repository was made with intent of openly sharing both data and R-scripts used in analysis in relation to the publication.
+The repository was made with intent of openly sharing both data and R-scripts used for analysis in relation to the publication.

 The repository contains two folders: